 |Back to Main Resources for Teaching Page|

 Note: This webpage is mainly devoted to resources for use by teachers.
 Go to http://www.stat.auckland.ac.nz/~iase/islp/secclass for resources mainly devoted to use in the classroom.

 THIS PAGE IS DIVIDED INTO TWO PARTS.
 THE FIRST PART DESCRIBES RESOURCES AVAILABLE ON THE INTERNET FOR FREE.
 THE SECOND PART DESCRIBE OTHER RESOURCES (BOTH FREE AND THOSE WITH A COST).

 The Advanced Placement (AP) Statistics program is a system by which secondary school students take a university level course in introductory statistics and their own schools.
 Near the end of the academic year they then take a test.
 Depending on the score they receive on the test, universities may then grant the students credit for university level introductory statistics.
 There are Advanced Placement exams in other disciplines, too.
-The main website for teachers for the Advanced Placement Program is called AP Central.
-It requires visitors to register, but there is no charge for registration.
-The AP Statistics Home Page contains course information, exam information, teaching resource materials, teachers’ resource reviews, feature articles, registration information for an electronic discussion group, and other valuable links.
-You may view a complete course description and all of the exam questions from 1998 through 2004, as well as scoring guidelines, commentary on student performance, scoring statistics, sample responses, and grade distributions.
+The main website for teachers for the Advanced Placement Program is called AP Central .
+The AP Statistics Home Page contains course information, exam information, teaching resource materials, teachers’ resource reviews, feature articles, registration information for an electronic discussion group, and other valuable links, exam questions from past years, as well as scoring guidelines, commentary on student performance, scoring statistics, sample responses, and grade distributions.

 The AP Listserver is an excellent resource for all teachers of introductory statistics.
-You may see a complete archive of the messages posted to the apstat listserver go to http://mathforum.org/kb/forum.jspa?forumID=67 To join the ap-stat listserver go to http://apcentral.collegeboard.com/apc/public/homepage/4631.html
+For a complete archive of the messages posted to the apstat listserver go to http://mathforum.org/kb/forum.jspa?forumID=67 To join the ap-stat listserver go to http://apcentral.collegeboard.com/apc/public/homepage/4631.html

 http://tilastokeskus.fi/tup/verkkokoulu/index_en.html (in English) http://tilastokeskus.fi/tup/verkkokoulu/index.html (in Finnish) The eCourse in Statistics’ main purpose is usage skills of statistics via Statistics Finland’s Internet site.
 It is offered free of charge and has a total of five study modules on different statistical topics via the Internet.
 The material is, however, much more general and useful to anyone using the Internet to look at statistics including secondary students studying Mathematics and the Social Sciences and adult learners. eCourse in Statistics contains versatile information on statistics; it makes the basic concepts of statistics familiar and explains the backgrounds of statistical research as well as how statistical data can be used.
 On eCourse in Statistics one can learn about the basics of statistical thinking and how to read and use statistics.
 Other subjects that can be studied include demographics, national accounts and indices. eCourse in Statistics also offers instructions and hints for searching for statistical information.
 The study materials requires no prior statistical knowledge.
 The material intended for self-study includes exercises and examples of actual statistical data.
 For more information contact: Ms Reija Helenius at firstname.lastname@example.org or at +358 9 1734 3677.